rzk180/360VR/README.md

 # 360VR

-a small project to create and edite 360 image for VRh headset with just a vocal prompt.
+A small project to create and edite 360 image for VR headset with just a vocal prompt.

 ## Description

-speech -> text -> image -> 360 image building -> local data -> VR headset data -> VR display
+$${\color{red}speech -> text -> image -> 360 image building -> local data -> VR headset data -> VR display}$$

+This project seamlessly integrates several stages of data processing.
+It begins by transcribing spoken words into text, then transforms that text into visual representations.
+Further, it constructs immersive 360-degree images from these visuals.
+Leveraging local data sources, it enhances the experience by integrating VR headset data, allowing for a comprehensive VR display.
+Through this pipeline, the project offers a holistic approach to speech-to-image conversion, catering to both standard visual formats and immersive VR environments.

 ![image](https://github.com/rzk180/360VR/assets/83363955/425f879e-3425-48e1-94d4-60ce451aec4a)
 (image compressé a 60%)